railwayapp/docs/src/pages/plugins/mysql.md

 - MYSQLUSER
 - MYSQLPASSWORD
 - MYSQLDATABASE
-- DATABASE_URL
+- MYSQL_URL

-Many libraries will automatically look for the `DATABASE_URL` variable and use it to connect to MySQL.
+Many libraries will automatically look for the `MYSQL_URL` variable and use it to connect to MySQL.
 You can also manually use these variables however you like.